mjbeaumont/mealcloud-demo/README.md

 1. Add Unit/E2E tests
 2. Create order confirmation page
-3. Make it more clear that
+3. Make it more clear that menu categories can be expanded
+4. Auto-open cart after adding item to cart